|

 Farmer

-own business, and not to interest myself in yours beyond what is welcome,
+to mind my own business, and not to interest myself in yours beyond what

-mannerly, and appropriate to our relationship, because I expect the same courtesy
+is welcome, mannerly, and appropriate to our relationship, because I expect

-from you.
-We will only care about each other when our relationship is peaceful,
+the same courtesy from you.
+We will only care about each other when our

 Cat